-Join Arts for ACT Gallery, located at 2265 First Street in downtown Fort Myers on Friday, January 4, 2019 from 6 to 10 pm for the opening reception and Meet the Artists for January’s Fort Myers Art Walk.
-This month, ACT Gallery will feature artists, Jill Lindsay in the main gallery and Kathy Kuser in the White Gallery.
+Join Arts for ACT Gallery, located at 2265 First Street in downtown Fort Myers on Friday, February 1, 2019 from 6 to 10 pm for the opening reception and Meet the Artists for February’s Fort Myers Art Walk.
+This month, ACT Gallery will feature the Florida Flag Artist Group in the main gallery and Artist MiMi Stirn in the White Gallery.
 Also showing, New Works from our Co-op Artists!

 Support this agency and preview or buy the art from our local artists, who give a percentage of proceeds to ACT Shelters.
 You too can make a difference…Support ACT!